February performance: Children's Seasonal Almanac - Experience the "Sasara Dance" that has been passed down since ancient times

 [B] Apply by postcard

-①Please write the event name as "Children's Seasonal Calendar"
+①Please write "Children's Seasonal Calendar" as the event name.

-②Name (in hiragana), postal code, address, and phone number of the representative applicant
+②Name (furigana), postal code, address, and phone number of the representative applicant

 Choose from both "Part 1" and "Part 2", "Part 1" only, or "Part 2" only